Skip to Content

 If you’ve been in the country for a while and need a little of home, I love Prospero’s Books and Caliban’s Coffee House on Rustaveli Street.
 I’ve spent a LOT of time there, and even had an apartment just around the corner up the hill for a while.
 It’s welcoming and you’ll find locals and ex-pats alike.

 Obviously, be careful, but if you even attempt some basic Georgian phrases you will be a prized welcome guest in someone’s store, B&B, or home.
 You pretty much can’t miss those eager to share the history, culture, and joy of their country.
+The city center is a convenient location for sightseeing and accommodations.

 Georgian language basics